Inter Miami lose 3-0: Angry Messi tries to confront referee after game (Video)

 Footage has gone viral showing football legend Lionel Messi attempting to confront the referee following Inter Miami’s heavy defeat to Los Angeles FC.

-On Saturday, Inter Miami kicked off their 2026 Major League Soccer campaign against LAFC at the Los Angeles Memorial Coliseum.
+On Saturday, Inter Miami kicked off the 2026 Major League Soccer campaign against LAFC at the Los Angeles Memorial Coliseum.

 It proved to be a miserable night for Messi and his teammates, who were thrashed 3-0 by the hosts.